 Yes!
 Some restaurants do not accept credit cards.
 We also found that some smaller sandwich shops or gift shops only accepted cash.

-Croatia switched to the euro January 1, 2023, so expect some confusion while this transition happens, and have cash on hand.
+Croatia switched to the euro on January 1, 2023, so expect some confusion while this transition happens, and have cash on hand.

 Yes!
 You can absolutely drink the water in Zadar.
 Most restaurants on request will bring you glasses of tap water with your meal.